marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/gettingstarted.rst

 There are three threads in this tutorial.
 The first and most obvious is a step by step guide to running several standard ROI analyses.
 On the way, there are two sets of diversions.
 These are interface summaries, and technical notes.
-The text for both of these is indented.
+Interface summaries look like this:

+.. admonition:: An interface summary
+   :class: interfacenote note

+   with some interface description

+and technical notes look like this:

+.. admonition:: A technical note
+   :class: technote note

+   with some technical notes

 If you just want to do the tutorial, you can skip these diversions, and come back to them later.
-The interface summaries give you more information on the range of things that MarsBaR can do;
-the technical notes are more detailed explanations of the workings of MarsBaR, which can be useful in understanding some of the more obscure parts of the interface.
+The interface summaries give you information on the range of things that MarsBaR can do; the technical notes are detailed explanations of the workings of MarsBaR, which can be useful in understanding some of the obscure parts of the interface.

 Gearing up
 ----------